-In 2018, the EU's humanitarian response will also continue to support the treatment and prevention of severe acute malnutrition for the most vulnerable populations.
-In addition, support will be provided to strengthen the emergency and response preparedness of communities and regional/national actors, in particular for food and nutrition crises.
-In 2017, the European Commission supported the treatment of over 143 000 children under five years old suffering from severe acute malnutrition, including those who fled violence in Nigeria and Mali.
-This approximately represents 40% of the total national caseload treated, estimated at 358 000.
+The EU's humanitarian response also supports the prevention and treatment of severe acute malnutrition the most severe and life-threatening form of undernutrition.
+In 2017, the European Union supported the treatment of over 143 000 children under five years old who were severely malnutritioned, including children who are part of refugee groups living in Niger after fleeing violence in Nigeria and Mali.
+This represents approximately 40% of the total number of children receiving nutrition treatment in the country.

 In addition, the EU provides support to strengthen the preparedness of communities and authorities to respond to emergencies, in particular food and nutrition crises.

 Food assistance is provided mostly through cash and vouchers’ schemes.
 People receive either cash via their mobile phones or vouchers to spend on food in local shops.
 The population groups who are most at risk – children between six and 23 months and pregnant or breastfeeding women from very vulnerable households - receive a complementary nutrient-rich food ration.
 In 2017, the EU provided assistance to 115 000 people, which represents almost 10 percent of those most in need.